Wednesday, 27 June 2018

 Ascent 426 m, descent 456 m

-For the first time this year, we set off without a plan for breakfast, the only hope being coffee at the bar at Orbeil, if it happened to be functioning.
-It was only a kilometre away, across the Allier, but the prospects were not good.
+For the first time this year, we set off without a plan for breakfast.
+Our only hope was the bar at Orbeil, if it happened to be functioning.
+It was only a kilometre away, on the other side of the Allier, but the prospects were not good.

 Leaving the camping ground, we set off for the bridge, and on the way we passed the hotel Ace, one of many clustered along the autoroute.

-In the garden outside we saw some people with trays of food, so on an impulse we went in and asked the man at the desk if we could join in.
+In the garden outside we saw some people with trays of food, so on an impulse we went in and asked the man at the desk if we could join the guests for breakfast.
 To our surprise he was perfectly happy, in exchange for €6.90 each.

-With glee and gratitude, we proceeded to work our way through yoghurt, orange juice, several coffees, croissants, pains au chocolat, toast, butter, jam, cheese, ham and boiled eggs.
+With great relief and and gratitude, we proceeded to work our way through yoghurt, orange juice, several coffees, croissants, pains au chocolat, toast, butter, jam, cheese, ham and boiled eggs.

 The eggs were labelled “oeufs frais”, which I took to mean “fresh”, whereas it actually meant “raw”, so I got a surprise when I tried to crack one.
-Another guest took pity on me and showed me the poaching bath with its little wire baskets to lower the eggs into the boiling water.
+A woman at the next table took pity on me and showed me the poaching bath with its little wire baskets to lower the eggs into the boiling water.

-This was a much better start to the day than we had any right to expect, and we marched off full of vigour, ignoring the bar at Orbeil (which looked dead anyway), and climbing a series of steep lanes through the houses to join the GRP.
+This was a much better start to the day than we had any right to expect, and we marched off full of vigour, ignoring the bar at Orbeil (which looked dead anyway), and climbing a series of steep lanes through the houses until we reached the GRP.

-However, we only stayed on the marked track for a few hundred metres until it turned off, leaving us to continue on a tiny rising road to the hamlet of Naves.
-After that the road ran out, but we kept ascending on a grassy track.
+However, we only stayed on the marked track for a few hundred metres.
+When it turned off, we continued on a tiny rising road to the hamlet of Naves.
+After that the road fizzled out, but we kept ascending on a grassy track.

 It was a perfect summer morning and the young wheat shone greenish-gold in the sun.
 Although we were going uphill, we were so well fuelled that we did not feel tired.